alexonishchenko/vault-get/README.md

 # vault-get
 Python hvac cli wrapper: get kv from hashicorp vault by auth token or jwt.

+# Why
+This tool helps when you don't have access to vanilla hashicorp **vault** binary and need only to retrieve kv from vault.

 # Usage

-vault-get can be used to print kv secrets via token or jwt auth.
+vault-get can be used to print kv secrets via token or jwt auth to stdout.

 ## vault auth token